arangodb/docs/3.8/aql/graphs-k-paths.md

 6. York
 7. London

-would visit Aberdeen twice and will not be returned by K-Path.

 Example Use Cases
 -----------------

 The use-cases for k Paths are about the same as for unweighted k Shortest Paths.
-The main difference is that k Shortest Paths will enumerate all paths with increasing length.
-It will stop as soon as a given limit is reached. k Paths will instead only enumerate all paths within a given range of length, and are thereby upper-bounded.
+The main difference is that k Shortest Paths will enumerate all paths with **increasing length**.
+It will stop as soon as a given limit is reached. k Paths will instead only enumerate **all paths** within a given range of path length, and are thereby upper-bounded.

-The k Paths can be used as foundation for several other algorithms:
+The k Paths traversal can be used as foundation for several other algorithms:

-* Transportation of any kind (e.g. road traffic, network package routing)
+* **Transportation** of any kind (e.g. road traffic, network package routing)
-* Flow problems (we need to transfer items from A to B, which alternatives do we have?
-How is their capacity?)
+* **Flow problems**: We need to transfer items from A to B, which alternatives do we have?
+What is their capacity?

 Syntax
 ------